-This is cheap in comparison of other runs out there.
+This is cheap in comparison to other runs out there.
 I paid $35 for Run For the Kids, and approx $100 for Tough Mudder.

 Happy to start?
 Why yes of course.
 The weather was perfect, it was cool, but not cold.
 I was tossing up between wearing my shorts or my skins.
 I decided on the skins.
 I knew the risks of wearing my skins, that I could get hot.
-However I wore them as a security blanket for my calf.
+However, I wore them as a security blanket for my calf.
 As mentioned in a previous post, I got a muscle cramp and possible strain in my right calf.
 I didn’t want to overdo it, and push my calf and end up hurting myself.
 I didn’t get hot, and I didn’t hurt my calf.
-Win Win.
-I’m also glad I decided on a singlet.
-If I wore a dri-fit shirt, I would have been roasting.
+Win-Win.
+I’m also glad I decided on a single.
+If I wore a short sleeve, I would have been roasting.

 It was awesome to hear that 60% of the runners on the course were not from Geelong.
 That meant that I was one of that 60%.
 How awesome is that!

 The gun went off and we were off!
 We ran a loop of the oval before we ran along the river.
 I noticed a lot of runners (especially females) went out hard.
 I didn’t see the point.
 I knew that if I went out hard at the start I wouldn’t have enough energy for the distance.
 So I went at a pace that was comfortable for me and stuck at it.

 For this event, I decided to run with my fuel belt.
 After doing Run for the Kids, I realised how congested drink stations can be.
 It also meant that by having my own water I could drink when I wanted to drink and not be limited by where the race director placed the water stations.